 To get an in-depth look at how replacement 12ax7 tubes can affect the tone of your tube guitar amp read our guide to pre-amplifier valves page.
 We have discussed how the various replacement 12ax7 and similar sized valves have different gain levels and how these can shape your tube amp tone.

-The Yumagold website includes many different replacement guitar amplifier tubes for all the popular guitar amplifier brands and tube amp models, old and new.
+The Yumagold website includes many different replacement guitar amp valves for all the popular guitar amplifier brands and tube amp models, old and new.
 Buying replacement guitar amplifier valves is easy, just look up your tube guitar amplifier model using the links below or the search icon in the top menu.
-The replacement 12ax7 valves can be purchased as single valves, matched valve pairs, matched valve quads, full amplifier matched sets and complete amplifier valve kits.
+The replacement 12ax7 tubes can be purchased as single valves, matched valve pairs, matched valve quads, full amplifier matched sets and complete amplifier valve kits.

 Buy the 12AX7 (ECC83) Guitar Amplifier Valve (Tube)

 Use the links on this page to find the replacement tubes for your valve guitar amp.
 You can buy the 12AX7 (ECC83) valve below using the links.
-The 12AX7 valve is one of many guitar amplifier pre-amplifier tubes that are available on the site.
+The 12AX7 valve is one of many guitar amplifier pre-amp valves that are available on the site.
 Use the links below to buy the 12AX7 guitar amp valve, ECC83 is the European alternative code.

 Buy 12AX7 Tested Valve Sets

-Use the website links to buy replacement 12ax7 valves, or replacement 12ax7 tubes, for your tube guitar amp model.
+Use the website links to buy replacement 12ax7 tubes, or replacement 12ax7 tubes, for your tube guitar amp model.
 Popular sets of 12AX7 tubes, or ECC83 valves, are listed below.

 - 12AX7 Pair – buy a set of 2 valves